 If you’re a classroom teacher at the top of the main pay scale, you could be entitled to move onto the post-threshold, or upper, pay scale.
 If you are competent and you provide a significant contribution to the school then you have a strong case to apply for a pay rise.

 N.B.
-These figures do not include recently announced public sector pay rise.
-This will take effect from September 2018.
+These figures do not include the DfE's recently announced teacher pay rise.
+This will take effect from September 2019.

 Moving onto the post-threshold (upper) pay scale